 Represent a diversity of opinion and knowledge

-Membership, Criteria and Responsibilities:
+Panel Membership, Criteria and Responsibilities

-Often, grant committees are also convened for Giving Circles and other advised or restricted funds established by individual(s).
-In these instances, members are likely to be selected from the group’s membership or the family or friend of the individual(s).
-In the Competitive Grant Award Programs, individuals from the community are invited to serve on a committee because of their specific expertise in a field or their relationship to the Foundation with particular emphasis on the diverse cultural, ethnic, and economic pluralities of the community.
-Foundation Trustees are welcome and encouraged to participate on committees.
+In the Annual Grant Cycle, individuals from the community are invited to serve on a Panel because of their specific expertise in a field or their relationship to the Foundation with particular emphasis on the diverse cultural and ethnic pluralities of the community.
+Often, review Panels are also convened for Giving Circles and other advised or restricted funds established by families or friends.
+In these instances, members are likely to be selected from the group’s membership or the family/friend group.
+Foundation Trustees are welcome and encouraged to participate on Panels as their time allows and Panel members are needed.

-Generally, grant committee members receive copies of proposals assigned in advance and are required to review them before the full committee meeting.
-Foundation staff chair each committee meeting and committees generally meet once to discuss applications.
-Committee members take many things into consideration when reviewing proposals including, but not necessarily limited to:
+Generally, after initial review and screening by Foundation Staff, advisory panel/committee members receive copies of proposals or applications in advance and are required to review and score them before the full committee meeting.
+Foundation Staff chair each committee meeting and committees generally meet once to discuss applications and develop award recommendations for Board of Trustees consideration.
+Committee members will consider and apply a rubric developed by Foundation Staff and the Community Impact Committee (or its successor) when reviewing proposals.

-Does this request further the mission of the requesting organization?

-Is the timing right for this project to succeed?

-Is the project or organization addressing concerns of importance to the community?

-Is this project or organization involving the people most essential to its success?

-Does it bring people together in a common effort that would not otherwise happen?

-How does this proposal build upon existing strengths in the organization and the community?

-Does it increase the capacity of individuals, groups or the entire community?

-Are the key people in the project to be funded likely to produce successful outcomes?

-Are there specific outcomes described that are appropriate to the goals of the project?

-Do the outcomes described improve the capacity of people or organizations to function better as members of an interconnected community and/or to build essential life skills?

-Early Decline Procedures in Competitive Funding Cycles
+Early Decline Procedures in Annual Grant Cycle Funding

 Reasons for declining a request early in the funding cycle are varied.
-However, there are basic policies that can be extracted from the Grant Criteria and Guidelines that might assist with the assessment of whether a grant request meets what is referred to as “threshold criteria.”
+There are basic policies that can be extracted from the Grant Criteria and Guidelines that might assist with the assessment of whether a grant request meets what is referred to as, “threshold criteria.”
 A listing of the reasons is provided below.
-These policies are restricted to grant requests through a competitive grantmaking process.
-Initial review of proposals is performed by grant staff to identify those proposals not within the guidelines.
-In most cases, early decline letters go out as soon as decisions are made.
-Reasons for early decline based on the organization and/or the specific proposal:
+These policies are restricted to grant requests through the Annual Grant Cycle process.
+Initial review of proposals is done by Foundation Staff to identify those proposals not within the guidelines.
+In some cases, Early Decline letters go out as soon as the decisions are made.
+In those circumstances, Foundation Staff are available to discuss the Early Decline decisions.

+Reasons for Early Decline based on the organization and/or the specific proposal:

-Organizations without a 501(c)(3) or public charities with the private foundation status.
+Organizations without a 501(c)(3), public charities with the private foundation status, and any organization that is not in compliance with the IRS, NM Secretary of State and the Office of the Attorney General for the State of NM.

-Affiliates of national or international organizations having no significant or obvious impact on population groups within the Greater Albuquerque Metropolitan Area.
+Affiliates of national or international organizations having no significant or obvious impact on population groups within the Albuquerque metro area.
 This includes programs, activities and services that are administered externally and have no locally based collaborative partner.
+Additionally, local programs with a focus outside of the Greater Albuquerque Metropolitan Area (Bernalillo, Sandoval, Torrance, and Valencia Counties)

 Government agencies with no community-based, collaborating partners.
 Government agencies serving as fiscal sponsors may be acceptable but should be assessed to determine if fees or other unnecessary costs are being charged to the project.

 Umbrella funding organizations serving as re-granting organizations.
+Typically, the Foundation does not provide re-granting funds through the annual program except in instances of special projects or other funding initiatives.

-Exclusions as stated in the guidelines: to individuals, for political or religious purposes, to retire indebtedness, for the payment of interest or taxes, annual campaigns, capital campaigns or fundraising events, travel for individuals or groups, for conferences, workshops, symposia; including speaker fees, room and board, related travel, endowments, medical, scientific or academic research, emergency funding, to influence legislation or elections, to private foundations and other grant-making organizations.
+Exclusions as stated in the guidelines: to individuals, for political or religious purposes, to influence legislation or elections, to private foundations and other grantmaking organizations.